roblanf/sangeranalyseR/docs/source/content/advance_user_SangerContig_fasta.rst

 Preparing *SangerContig* **FASTA** input
 ----------------------------------------

 We design the **FASTA** file input for those who do not want to do quality trimming and base calling for each *SangerRead* in *SangerContig*; therefore, it does not contain quality trimming and chromatogram input parameters and results in *SangerRead* slots.
 Before starting the analysis, users need to prepare one **FASTA** file containing sequence of all reads.
-Inside the **FASTA** file, there are strings starting with ">" before each read which are the read names.
-Because sangeranalyseR will group reads into "Forward Read List" and "Reverse Read List", users have to follow the naming regulations for the read names.
+Inside the **FASTA** file, the strings starting with ">" before each read are the read names.
+Because sangeranalyseR will automatically group reads into "Forward Read List" and "Reverse Read List", users have to follow the naming regulations.
 Below are some regulations:

 .. note::